 - Twitter or Facebook’s Analytical tools can help determine the best times to post on social media based on the times your customers are interacting with your posts.

 - For email marketing campaigns, using a tool like MailChimp can be very useful in viewing your email open and click rates.

 Ask yourself which posts or email headings gave you the best response to determine what to post in the future.

 On the other hand, brick-and-mortar retailers are faced with a different strategy for collecting data.
 Some of the more popular methods have been behavioral data with the use of loyalty programs and coupons.
 Now, collecting that data can be made easier when a retailer offers free Internet and mobile apps to its customers.
 Each customer will then have a shopper profile on his or her mobile phones that will make collecting data much easier for the retailer.
 Even if a customer is not signed up for a rewards program, he or she can be photographed as soon as they walk into a store and the retailer is able to analyze the customer’s behavioral patterns throughout the store.

 The Value of Big Data

 With the use of data capturing tools and all the ways customer information is retained nowadays, businesses are gaining more insight on how to reach their target market.
 The information gained from marketing analytics can be easily attained with the right tools and then evaluated for a better ROI for your next campaign.
+There are many tools that you can use to import all of your important data into Google Sheets, such as Coefficient, and use that data to your advantage.
 As more and more businesses take advantage of marketing analytics and big data, the competition for the customers’ attention will become more difficult.